bentotten/goldfish/README.md

 # Goldfish

-Full Stack WebApplication for Scheduling and To-do list
+Final project for CS465/565: Full Stack WebApp for Scheduling and To-do lists.

 ### Scheduling algorithm